 Unfortunately, the one person Sev never wants to see again might be the one person who can help her find the cure.

-Caitlin Sangster is the author of the Last Star Burning trilogy and the founder and cohost of the LitService podcast.
-She grew up in the backwoods of Northern California, has lived in China, Taiwan, Utah, and Montana and can often be found dragging her poor husband and four children onto hikes that feature far too many bears.
+Caitlin Sangster is the author of the Last Star Burning trilogy and the Gods-Touched duology.
+She is also the founder and cohost of the LitService podcast.
+She grew up in the backwoods of northern California, has lived in China, Taiwan, Utah, and Montana and can often be found dragging her poor husband and four children onto hikes that feature far too many bears.
 You can find her online at CaitlinSangster.com.

 Publisher: Margaret K. McElderry Books (December 4, 2018)